Rokuem/io-ts-api-client/README.md

           payloadConstructor(options) { // use options to construct a payload
             return {...}
           },
-          mock(options) { // If defined, the response will be mocked and not validated. return {
+          async mock(path, payload) { // If defined, the response will be mocked and not validated. return {
               ...
             }